akashfol/Ansible/README.md

 Automate Linux administration tasks**

 ## Audience

-<a name="desc"></a>
-**This course is geared toward Linux system administrators, DevOps engineers, infrastructure automation engineers, and systems design engineers who are responsible for these tasks:\**
+**This course is geared toward Linux system administrators, DevOps engineers, infrastructure automation engineers, and systems design engineers who are responsible for Automating configuration management, Ensuring consistent and repeatable application deployment, Provisioning and deployment of development, testing, and production servers and Integrating with DevOps continuous integration/continuous delivery workflows**
-**Automating configuration management\
-  Ensuring consistent and repeatable application deployment\
-  Provisioning and deployment of development, testing, and production servers\
-  Integrating with DevOps continuous integration/continuous delivery workflows**